-Because occupations involving physical labor dominate the local economy, Rich Square is generally considered to be a blue-collar town.
-37.79% of the Rich Square workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rich Square is a blue-collar town, with 37.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rich Square is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Rich Square who work in sales jobs (18.70%), business and financial occupations (16.79%), and maintenance occupations (6.87%).

-In terms of college education, Rich Square is nearly on par with the US average for all cities of 21.84%: 19.09% of adults 25 and older in Rich Square have a bachelor's degree or advanced degree.
+The education level of Rich Square citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.09% of adults 25 and older in Rich Square have a college degree.

 The per capita income in Rich Square in 2022 was $22,399, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $89,596 for a family of four.
 However, Rich Square contains both very wealthy and poor people as well.
 Rich Square also has one of the higher rates of people living in poverty in the nation, with 32.85% of its population below the federal poverty line.